 [74] Ibid., 191.

-[75] I like to think that there is a long continuous thread from Aristotle to Newton, Kant and later thinkers, concerning the way we understand the basic placial/spatial structure of reality; after all, I believe the placial model of Aristotle – a container/containing model -, even if it had the (ontological) power to locate things, it also had within itself the (epistemological) limits that took Newton, and many others with him and after him, to make con-fusion between space and place and, finally, took Kant to identify space as an a-priori ideal structure.
-The redefinition of the concepts of space and place that I speak of in this web site has begun soon after Newton, and passed through Kant as well as through many other later thinkers – most of all philosophers and physicists -, but it hasn’t been formalized yet.
+[75] I believe there is a continuous thread of thought from Aristotle to Newton, Kant, and later thinkers, regarding our understanding of reality’s fundamental spatial structure; after all, I believe the placial model of Aristotle – a container/containing model –, even if it had the (ontological) power to locate things, it also had within itself the (epistemological) limits that took Newton, and many others with him and after him, to make con-fusion between space and place and, finally, took Kant to identify space as an a-priori ideal structure.
+The redefinition of the concepts of space and place that I speak of in this website began soon after Newton, and passed through Kant as well as through many other later thinkers – most of all philosophers and physicists –, but it hasn’t been formalized yet.
 This is no surprise: in fact, more than two millennia passed from Aristotle to Newton and Kant, while only a few centuries separate the two latter thinkers from us.
-The way we have understood the basic structure of reality and the way we keep on understanding it by means of the concepts of space and space is a convoluted philosophical and scientific journey – allegorically, this is the ‘long continuous thread’ I’ve mentioned above; this journey regards the knowledge of reality, which relentlessly perpetrates over the centuries through epochs of systematization and epochs of redefinition of the meanings of those concepts (space and place are among the most fundamental concepts together with matter and time): such systematization occurred at first with Aristotle, who formalized a long period of pre-scientific and pre-philosophical thought, and then with Newton, who formalized what was put into discussion after the previous systematization.
-The long ‘gestation period’ that took to Aristotle, the interval between Aristotle and Newton, and, finally, the epoch that started immediately after Newton and passes through Leibniz, Kant, Whitehead, Einstein and the discoveries of Quantum Mechanics – just to name few critical moments -, and still continues, are epochs of redefinition of knowledge that obviously regards placial and spatial concepts and meanings.
-In the current epoch, we are waiting for the third systematization of knowledge (I believe such systematization will be completed after the unification of general relativity and quantum mechanics): if Aristotle’s systematization hinged around the concept of place (topos) and Newton’s systematization regarded absolute space, though very I tentatively, I would say that the next systematization will regard the mutuality between the two concepts, or, better, it will regard the mutuality between concrete and abstract placial/spatial aspects of reality (I think that what I often refer to as the ‘third systematization’ of knowledge, which is related to the way we interpret concepts of place and space, has a certain correspondence with what Casey calls ‘third peripeteia’ with respect to the alternate fate of those concepts projected into a future that we are still writing – ibid., p.
+The philosophical and scientific journey to understand the fundamental structure of reality, particularly through the concepts of space and place, has been a convoluted and ongoing process; this ‘long continuous thread‘ has relentlessly evolved over the centuries, with epochs of systematization and redefinition, from Aristotle’s formalization of pre-scientific thought to Newton’s refinement of the concepts after the previous systematization.
+The periods of redefinition of knowledge, from Aristotle to Newton, then from Newton to Leibniz, Kant, Whitehead, Einstein, and the discoveries of Quantum Mechanics, have reshaped our understanding of placial and spatial concepts and meanings.
+Currently, we are awaiting the third systematization of knowledge, which I believe will be achieved after the unification of general relativity and quantum mechanics; if Aristotle’s systematization hinged around the concept of place (topos) and Newton’s systematization regarded absolute space, though very I tentatively, I would say that the next systematization will regard the mutuality between the two concepts, or, better, it will regard the mutuality between concrete and abstract placial/spatial aspects of reality (I think that what I often refer to as the ‘third systematization’ of knowledge, which is related to the way we interpret concepts of place and space, has a certain correspondence with what Casey calls ‘third peripeteia’ with respect to the alternate fate of those concepts projected into a future that we are still writing– ibid., p.
 340).
 From the perspective of the physicist, the field concept seems to be the notion that will substitute the traditional concepts of place and space.
-Yet, I believe the field concept, may still be understood as a place – I use to say that fields are nothing other than physical states of place – provided that place is not understood according to the tradition, or, to put it another way, provided it is not merely understood as simple location for entities, position, site or point.
+Yet, I believe the field concept, may still be understood as a place – I used to say that fields are nothing other than physical states of place – provided that place is not understood according to the tradition, or, to put it another way, provided it is not merely understood as simple location for entities, position, site or point.

 [76] Ibid., 204.